thomas-osgood/TryHackMe/HackerNote/README.md

 This program is written in `Golang` and designed to brute-force valid usernames using a timing attack.
 This is designed to be faster than the `Python3` implementation of the brute-force attack because it is multi-threaded via the use of go routines.

+If login credentials are discovered, the program automatically logs into the site, and pulls down the SSH credentials from the restricted area.

+Once the SSH credentials are pulled down, `find_users.go` automatically creates an SSH connection with the target and spawns a stable shell for the attacker.

 *Note: The maximum number of go routines is limited to 50 to reduce the chances of DoS'ing the target.*

 ## Command-Line Arguments